jordaniza/ve-explainer/GENERALISED_LINEAR.md

 # Consequences for escrow logic

-This section explores some of the wider changes we would need to make inside particularly the `VotingEscrow.sol` contracts to accomodate increasing voting power.
+This section explores some of the wider changes that would need to be made to contracts to accomodate increasing voting power.

 A few things jump to mind as 'not relevant' in the increasing case: